Refinitiv/websocket-api/Applications/Examples/EDP/CSharp/README.md

 `--auth_hostname`| OPTIONAL.
 Hostname of the EDP Gateway.
 Defaults to api.edp.thomsonreuters.com.
 `--auth_port`    | OPTIONAL.
 Port of the EDP Gateway.
 Defaults to 443.
 `--hotstandby`   | OPTIONAL.
 Indicates whether or not the example operates in hot standby mode.
 Defaults to false.
+`--region`       | OPTIONAL.
+Specifies a region to get endpoint(s) from the service discovery.
+The region is either "amer" or "emea".
+Defaults to "amer".
 `--ric`          | OPTIONAL.
 Symbol used in price server request.
 Defaults to /TRI.N.
 `--scope`        | OPTIONAL.
 Identifier for a resource name.
 Defaults to trapi.

 ## Source File Description
 * `MarketPriceEdpGwServiceDiscoveryExample.cs` - Source file for the MarketPriceEdpGwServiceDiscovery example.
-* `MarketPriceEdpGwServiceDiscoveryExample_VS140.csproj` - visual studio project
+* `MarketPriceEdpGwServiceDiscoveryExample.csproj` - visual studio project